abberdeen/circuitid-csharp/docs/AuthenticationApi.md

 ## CreateAuthentication

-> Object CreateAuthentication (Authentication authentication)
+> CreateAuthentication200Response CreateAuthentication (Authentication authentication)

 Create a new object